Insurance Billing

 Now if a massage is gently wringing us out like a sponge.
 My goal is simple, I want to change the characteristics of the sponge, like its absorbancy, (how you deal with stress on mental level), and it's structure like its cell size (Physically getting you to release adhesions to be able to move better.)

+They both work together.
+Not competing with each other.
+That being said I have 2 caveats.
 1- Generally speaking, I recommend that after receiving manual therapy from myself or similar techniques that you wait a couple days before further massage or this type of work.

 2- Both are fantastic prior to a standard chiropractic appointment to release the soft tissues.